ybotman/TangoTiempoFE/README Overview and Features.md

 1. National Tango Event Calendar

 	•	Multiple Views: Displays events in monthly, weekly, daily, and list formats.
-(Mobile in monthly view as minimal month with DateClickable for the Lower half dayList)
 	•	Interactive Events: Users can click on events to view detailed information in a modal popup.
 	•	Category-Based Color Coding: Events are color-coded based on categories such as Milonga, Practica, Workshop, and more.
+	•	Event Submissions: Role and Region based Event submission to the calendar for national usage.

 2. Region-Specific Filtering  (passed to Calendar Event API)